FWeinb/grunt-scsslint/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+  * 0.0.4 fix but where includeLinter|excludeLinter where not working correctly
   * 0.0.3 remove unnecessary newline in gruntlog
   * 0.0.2 add `bundler` support
   * 0.0.1 First Release